Layr-Labs/zeus/docs/docs/environments/configuration.md

 ## Configuration File Location

-Zeus searches for a `.zeus` configuration file in your repository, starting at the root directory.
-If no configuration file exists at the root, Zeus will locate the `.zeus` file closest to the root in any subdirectory.
+Zeus searches for a `.zeus` configuration file in your repository, beginning at the root directory.
+If no configuration file is found at the root level, Zeus will search subdirectories and use the `.zeus` file located closest to the root.
+When your `.zeus` file is located in a subdirectory, make sure to run Zeus commands from that subdirectory's location.

 ## Creating a New Environment